ATMOPOLIS: Tackling Air and Noise Pollution Through a Social Lens

 ERC‑Funded Research on Socially Sustainable Urban Development

-The European Research Council ERC has awarded Senior Research Fellow Eeva Puumala funding to advance the societal impact of research results.
+The European Research Council ERC has awarded Senior Research Fellow Eeva Puumala (SOC) funding to advance the societal impact of research results.
 The project ‘Responsive VR for urban sustainability: Promoting inclusion through affect-aware and behaviour-sensitive immersion (VR-Sense)’ approaches virtual reality and generative artificial intelligence from a social scientific standpoint.
 It seeks to transform the way knowledge about urban spaces is produced and how diverse experiences are taken into account.

 URBAN PROSUMERS: Co‑Creating Climate‑Neutral Solutions in Tampere